hywang1234/travel-planner-frontend/README.md

 # Getting Started

-This is the Travel Planner.
+This is the Travel PlanDIFFERENCEner.